Steve Gleason: Awards and honors

 In 2015, Gleason was chosen to receive the 2015 George Halas Award from the Pro Football Writers Association.
 He was presented the award at the Thursday Night Football game between the Saints and Falcons on October 15, 2015.
 Near the end of the first quarter, he watched as Saints linebacker Michael Mauti blocked a punt by Falcons punter Matt Bosher and returned it for a touchdown to give the Saints a 14–0 lead.
 Mauti, a New Orleans native and the son of former Saints player Rich Mauti, had attended the 2006 game where Gleason made his famous block.
 The Saints went on to beat the Falcons, 31–21.
 After the blocked punt, Gleason tweeted: "Hey, Falcons. #NeverPunt -SG".

-The documentary film Gleason was shown during the 2016 Sundance Film Festival.
-In 2019, Gleason was awarded with the Congressional Gold Medal for his contributions to ALS awareness, and became the first NFL player to receive the award.
-Gleason was presented with the award at a ceremony in Washington, D.C. on January 15, 2020.
+In 2019, Gleason was awarded with a Congressional Gold Medal for his contributions to ALS awareness, and became the first NFL player to ever receive the award.
+Gleason was presented with the award at a ceremony in Washington, D.C., on January 15, 2020.
+In 2024, he was awarded the Arthur Ashe Courage Award for his contributions to ALS awareness.

-In the Netflix original movie Project Power, actor Joseph Gordon-Levitt wears a Gleason jersey in several scenes.